MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostwithtemrequirements.md

+---
+title: Purchase orders for stocked items with item requirements.
+description: This article provides information about project purchase orders for stocked items with item requirements.
+author: mukumarm
+ms.author: mukumarm@microsoft.com
+ms.reviewer: johnmichalak
+ms.topic: article
+ms.date: 21/02/2022
+ms.custom:
+---

-## Purchase orders for stocked items with item requirements
+# Purchase orders for stocked items with item requirements

 To use this feature, the **item requirements** parameter in the **Project management & accounting parameters** must be set to **Yes**.